ofiwg/libfabric/man/fi_usnic.7.md

 ### Compatibility issues

-The addition of version 2 of the extension caused an alignmment issue that could lead to invalid data in the v1 portion of the structure.
+The addition of version 2 of the extension caused an alignment issue that could lead to invalid data in the v1 portion of the structure.
 This means that the alignment difference manifests when an application using v1 of the extension is compiled with Libfabric v1.1.x or v1.2.x, but then runs with